 Not everyone can afford the extra costs of keeping their homes heated during an extra cold winter.
 Some customers short of funding will try to tough it out with sweaters and blankets; others will keep the power going but fail to be able to keep up with their bills, which can lead to credit collections or even service disconnects.

-Jefferson County PUD started the Rainy Day Fund (formerly known as Power Boost) in 2013 to help its customers stay warm and dry no matter the temperature or income level.
+Jefferson County PUD started the Rainy Day Fund in 2013 to help its customers stay warm and dry no matter the temperature or income level.
 The motto of the program is “Neighbors Helping Neighbors.”
 PUD customers volunteer to pay extra on their own bill to help lower the bills of others.

-Check the box below the amount due bubble to round up one time, (make sure to also round up on the included check) or monthly (the PUD will automatically round up your bill to the nearest dollar).
-It’s even simpler on our Smart Hub online payment system.
-Your 15, 28, or 74 cent donation may not seem like much individually, but combined with our other 19,000 customers, it could do a lot of good for the hundreds of your neighbors who need help this holiday season, and all year long.
+- Round-up to the nearest dollar each month by checking the box below the Rainy Day image on the back of your paper bill.
+Your 15, 28, or 74 cent donation may not seem like much individually, but combined with our other 20,000 customers, it could do a lot of good for the hundreds of your neighbors who need help during our cold wet winter months or all year long.

 For more information on how to give or receive funding call our Customer Service department at (360) 385-5800.
 Donations are tax deductible.
 Help us help keep everyone in Jefferson County warm and dry this winter.
 Thank you for helping to make this a community that cares!